Louis Kessler's

 by Valentin Albillo

 A comprehensive selection of quite difficult Chess Tests, intended to allow you to test your favorite chess program's abilities, or even your own abilities.
 Plus results of how various programs do against them.
+The site no longer exists.
+This is the site archived from 2013.

 data